NguQuang/RISC_SPM/README.md

 ![Architecture RISC-SPM](https://github.com/canh25xp/RISC-SPM/blob/main/assets/RISC-SPM.png)

 ## Processing Unit
-The processor includes registers, datapaths, control lines, and an ALU capable of performing arithmetic and logic operations on its operands, subject to the opcode held in the instruction register.
-A multiplexer, Mux_1, determines the source of data that is bound for Bus_1, and a second mux, Mux_2, determines the source of data bound for Bus_2.
-The input datapaths to Mux_1 are from four internal general-purpose registers (R0, R1, R2, R3), and from the PC.
-The contents of Bus_1 can be steered to the ALU, to memory, or to Bus_2 (via Mux_2).
-The input datapaths to Mux_2 are from the ALU, Mux_1, and the memory unit.
-Thus, an instruction can be fetched from memory, placed on Bus_2, and loaded into the instruction register.
+The processor includes *registers*, *buses*, *control lines*, and an *ALU* capable of performing arithmetic and logic operations on its operands depends on the opcode held in the instruction register.

+There are 2 multiplexers in the Processing Unit :
+- Mux_1 : it's a 5-1 multiplexer
+    - Output : Bus_1
+    - Input : R0, R1, R2, R3, PC
+- Mux_2 : it's a 3-1 multiplexer
+    - Output : Bus_2
+    - Input : ALU's output, Bus_1

+An instruction can be fetched from memory, placed on Bus_2, and loaded into the instruction register.
 A word of data can be fetched from memory, and steered to a general-purpose register or to the operand register (Reg_Y) prior to an operation of the ALU.
 The result of an ALU operation can be placed on Bus_2, loaded into a register, and subsequently transferred to memory.
 A dedicated register (Reg_Z) holds a flag indicating that the result of an ALU operation is 0.

 ## Arithmetic Logic Unit
 For the purposes of this example, the ALU has two operand datapaths, data_1 and data_2, and its instruction set is limited to only 4 instructions, that is :